deeprjs/deepr/README.md

 }
 ```

-It will produce the following result:
+This will produce the following result:

 ```json
 {